tenforwardconsulting/dogetip-slack/readme.md

 * Balance - find out how much is in your wallet dogetipper balance

+* Networkinfo - Get the output of getinfo.
+Note:  this will disclose the entire aggregate balance of the hot wallet to everyone in the chat dogetipper networkinfo

-== Security ==
+# Security

-This runs an unencrypted hot wallet on your server.  ***This is not even close to secure.***  You should not store significant amounts of dogecoin in this wallet.
+## This runs an unencrypted hot wallet on your server.  ***This is not even close to secure.***  You should not store significant amounts of dogecoin in this wallet.
 Withdraw your tips to an offline wallet often.